Last updated: ·Style & AI

 Confirming Your Face Shape with AI Analysis

 Because oval is frequently assumed rather than measured, getting a precise classification matters more for this shape than most others.
-The AI Face Shape Detector maps your facial landmarks and calculates your exact length-to-width ratio, forehead-to-jaw taper, and jawline curve score — the specific measurements that distinguish oval from oblong, round, and heart.
+The AI Face Shape Detector maps your facial landmarks and calculates your exact length-to-width ratio, forehead-to-jaw taper, and jawline curve score — the specific measurements that distinguish oval from oblong, round, diamond, and heart.
+You can also learn how to determine your face shape using our step-by-step written guide before uploading.

 For the Most Accurate Result